Program Description

 Eligibility

-Who May Apply: Institutions of higher education and combinations of institutions of higher education
+Institutions of higher education and combinations of institutions of higher education may apply.

 Students who qualify for McNair must be enrolled in a degree-granting program at an eligible institution.
 In all projects, at least two-thirds of the participants must be low-income, potential first-generation college students.
 The remaining participants may be from groups that are underrepresented in graduate education.